IvanDrokin/torch-conv-kan/README.md

 - The `FastKANConv1DLayer`, `FastKANConv2DLayer`, `FastKANConv3DLayer` classes represents a convolutional layers based on Fast Kolmogorov Arnold Network, introduced in [3].
 Baseline model implemented in `models/baselines/fast_conv_kan_baseline.py`.

-- The `KACNConv1DLayer`, `KACNConv1DLayer`, `KACNConv1DLayer` classes represents a convolutional layers based on Kolmogorov Arnold Network with Chebyshev polynomials insted of B-splines, introduced in [4].
+- The `KACNConv1DLayer`, `KACNConv1DLayer`, `KACNConv1DLayer` classes represents a convolutional layers based on Kolmogorov Arnold Network with Chebyshev polynomials instead of B-splines, introduced in [4].
 Baseline model implemented in `models/baselines/conv_kacn_baseline.py`.

+- The `KAGNConv1DLayer`, `KAGNConv1DLayer`, `KAGNConv1DLayer` classes represents a convolutional layers based on Kolmogorov Arnold Network with Gram polynomials instead of B-splines, introduced in [5].
+Baseline model implemented in `models/baselines/conv_kagn_baseline.py`.

+<a id="item-two"></a>
 ## Model Zoo

 ### ResKANets

 We introduce ResKANets - an ResNet-like model with KAN convolutions instead of regular one.
-Main class ```ResKANet``` could be found ```models/reskanet.py```.
-Our implementation supports Basic and Bottleneck blocks with KAN, Fast KAN, KALN and KACN convolutional layers.
+Main class ```ResKANet``` could be found ```models/densekanet.py```.
+Our implementation supports blocks with KAN, Fast KAN, KALN, KAGN and KACN convolutional layers.

 After 75 training epochs on CIFAR10 ResKANet 18 with Kolmogorov Arnold Legendre convolutions achieved 84.17% accuracy and 0.985 AUC (OVO).